Higashi-Tomioka Station

 Higashi-Tomioka Station (東富岡駅, Higashi-Tomioka-eki) is a passenger railway station in the city of Tomioka, Gunma, Japan, operated by the private railway operator Jōshin Dentetsu.

 Lines

 Higashi-Tomioka Station is a station on the Jōshin Line and is 19.3 kilometers from the terminus of the line at Takasaki.

 Station layout

 The station consists of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Higashi-Tomioka Station opened on 1 April 1990.